 Andrew Ardizzoia (b.
 1979) is a native of the San Francisco Bay Area, where he began his studies in music at an early age.
 His catalog of orchestral, band, choral, chamber, and solo vocal works have been performed on four continents by a wide variety of soloists and ensembles.
 His music, described as “exuberant, rhythmic, and great fun”, as well as “smart, intriguing, and masterful”, has earned numerous awards and commissions including the Presser Foundation Award, a Zoni nomination (Arizona’s top theatre award), as well as grants from Arizona State University, the University of Hartford, and the Alvin Edgar Fund at Iowa State University.
 In 2012 he received the Diemente award from the Hartt School at the University of Hartford.

 During the summer of 2015, Andrew served as composer-in-residence at the Heartland Marimba Festival and Academy.
-His works have also been heard at major conferences around the world, including the World Saxophone Congress, the North American Saxophone Alliance, the International Horn Society, and the International Summer Arts Institute.
-Recent works may be heard on recordings released by the International Arts Educators Forum and the Percussion Ensemble at Fort Lewis College.
+His works have also been heard at major conferences around the world, most recently at the Keiko Abe Lucerne International Marimba Academy (Kalima), as well as the World Saxophone Congress, the North American Saxophone Alliance, the International Horn Society, and the International Summer Arts Institute.
+Recent works may be heard on recordings from the International Arts Educators Forum and the Percussion Ensemble at Fort Lewis College.

 Andrew’s works have also been performed at Arizona State University, The Ohio State University, the University of Oregon, both Idyllwild and Interlochen, and at many other colleges, festivals, and museums.
 Recitals dedicated to his works have taken place in California and Arizona, and his music has been part of art installations, dance programs, and theatrical productions around the Pacific Rim.